mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 -------------------------------

 I have a confession, the first computation, the very large dot product, sometimes crashes my machine.
-While this scheduler seems to manage memory beautifully in this case I seem to have a memory leak somewhere.
-I suspect that I somehow use HDF5 improperly.
+While then scheduler manages memory well I have a memory leak somewhere.
+I suspect that I use HDF5 improperly.

 I also tried doing this with `bcolz`.
 Sadly nd-chunking is not well supported.  [email thread